disi/flux-aio-deploy/README.md

 ### Requirements
 - Kubernetes cluster with internet access.
 - Access to the master node of the Kubernetes cluster.
-- Clone of this Git Repository and a user with contribution access.
+- A copy of this Git Repository.
 - PSQL DB is recommended.
 ## Install
 ### Considerations